vibqetowi/2025-KPMG-Data-Challenge/README.md

    - Justification: In database practice, it is resonable to trust keys when in doubt.
    - Impact: Standardizing client identity by number ensures consistent client handling.
-7) Employees at the same level and practice are interchangeable without compromising efficiency.
+7) Employees at the same level and practice are interchangeable without compromising efficiency ($pse = 1$).

    - Impact: Simplifies our calculations for cross project assignments, this will not reflect in production but is hard to estimate without more metrics.
 8) Project starts on the date of the first logged working day of the phase

    - Impact: Establishing the mandate start date from the first billing addresses the absence of explicit start dates in the original dataset, providing a consistent basis for project timeline management.
-9) All projects have equal importance
+9) All projects inthe dataset are equally important ($w_p$ is constant)

    - Justification: In the absence of specific prioritization criteria, all projects are assumed to be of equal importance for optimization purposes.
-   - Impact: With no differentiated project priorities, the optimization process focuses on maximizing overall resource assignment and utilization across the project portfolio.
+   - Impact: Easier calculation for this demo.
+10) All projects in the dataser are equally risky ($r_p$ is constant)

+    - Justification: No data
+    - Impact: Easier calculation for this demo.
-10) Due to discrepancies between staffing and timesheets, staffing data will be prioritized
+11) Due to discrepancies between staffing and timesheets, staffing data will be prioritized

     - Justification: Staffing data contains a client ID number that is absent in the 'TIME' dataset, which appears to be specific to Company Y.
     - Impact: To maintain data integrity and consistency, client ID numbers in the 'TIME' dataset for Client Y are assumed to be erroneous and will be replaced with the corresponding values from the staffing data.
-11) Negative hours logged offset hours on other projects for the same client
+12) Negative hours logged offset hours on other projects for the same client

     - Justification: Data analysis indicates a pattern where negative hour entries for a consultant are associated with work on other mandates for the same client.
 This is also standard project management practice to respect budgets
     - Impact: While this assumption is made based on observed data patterns, the validity and full implications remain uncertain and require further investigation.
-12) Differential Time Reporting Behaviors Between Internal and External Consultants
+13) Differential Time Reporting Behaviors Between Internal and External Consultants

     - Justification: Analysis of timesheet submission patterns revealed significant delays from some senior managers, with entries submitted up to 55+ days late.
 This pattern aligns with previous observations that internal consultants (who receive regular salaries regardless of timely reporting) may have fewer immediate incentives for prompt time entry compared to external consultants whose compensation depends directly on reported hours.
     - Impact: For the sake of a demo, statistical analysis was conducted and consultants who wait on average less than 3 days to report their work hours were tagged as external, managers and above were excluded.
-13) External consultants reduce profitability by 10%
+14) External consultants reduce profitability by 10%

     - Justification: This discount rate is arbitrary and should be fixed with production data.
     - Impact: This adjustment ensures that the VEC calculation accurately reflects the lower profitability of engagements with higher proportions of external consultants, helping practice leaders make more informed decisions about staffing mix.
-14) Chargeout rates are negotiated per engagement
+15) Chargeout rates are negotiated per engagement

 - Justification: analysis on the current dataset reveals that chargeout rates per consultant are consistent across one assignment but not across all assignments.
 Considering the limited timeframe, it is unlikely this is because of a promotion.
 - Impact: This allows us to track the negotiatied chargeout rate and run the VEC calculations.